• Skip to primary navigation

 Wine pairing

-A medium to full bodied white wine is a good choice for Orecchiette with Peas, Pecorino and Onions.
-There are a lot of good Italian whites that would qualify.
-For fun you could choose a wine made from the Pecorino grape–that’s right, Pecorino is a wine grape varietal as well as the name of a cheese.
+There are a lot of good Italian whites that would qualify as good pairings to choose for this recipe.
+For fun, you could choose a wine made from the Pecorino grape–that’s right, Pecorino is a wine grape varietal as well as the name of a cheese.
 But there are many other good Italian whites that would go with this, such as a Soave or perhaps a Vermentino.

 A white Rhone wine pairs well with orecchiette with peas, pecorino and onions.